SimonPadbury/baselayer-3/README.md

 * A modern CSS reset
 * Foundational accessibility features
-* Responsive typography
+* A lightweight system of utility classes for controlling dimensions, positioning, spacing, borders, text, images, and colors
-* Simple responsive layouts using grid, flexbox, dimensions, and positioning
+* Container-responsive typography and spacing
-* A lightweight system of utility classes for controlling spacing, borders, text, images, and colors
+* Container query responsive layouts using grid and flexbox
 * Styled form elements and buttons
 * A OKLCH color scale system of utilities for text, borders, and backgrounds
-* Built-in dark mode (requires a JavaScript theme toggler)
+* Built-in dark mode (requires a simple JavaScript theme toggler — example provided)
 * Control of many of these things using CSS variables (a.k.a. custom properties)

 Baselayer uses some modern web technologies such as CSS Grid, CSS math functions (e.g. clamp), CSS variables, CSS cascade layers, and the OKLCH color model.
 Therefore it supports only up-to-date (2023 forward) evergreen web browsers (Safari, Firefox, Chrome, Edge, etc.).